Coming Soon: “Board Masters” Nonprofit Board Training

 Nonprofit organizations with gross receipts of less than $1M are required to file a Form 990 with the IRS annually.
-Imagine being a board member of nonprofit and finding out that the volunteer serving as treasurer of the organization didn’t file a 990 for three consecutive tax years and consequently the organization is faced with paying penalties and federal income taxes, not to mention filing all the paperwork again to regain tax exempt status.
+Imagine being a board member of nonprofit and finding out that the volunteer serving as the treasurer of the organization didn’t file a 990 for three consecutive tax years and consequently the organization is faced with paying penalties and federal income taxes, not to mention filing all the paperwork again to regain tax exempt status.
 Does this really happen?
 Yes it does.

-Nonprofits in rural communities are generally organizations that raise money to benefit specific groups of people like veterans or youth or raise money for community betterment projects.
+Nonprofits in Nebraska’s communities are generally organizations that raise money to benefit specific groups of people like veterans or youth or raise money for community betterment projects.
 Nonprofits can be churches, foundations, schools, arts and civic organizations, historical societies, housing organizations, etc. If you serve on local board, you may be overseeing a nonprofit organization.

 Nebraska Extension and the Nonprofit Association of the Midlands are partnering to bring Board Masters: Nonprofit Board Training to several locations throughout Nebraska:

 - August 28 in Valentine at The Niobrara Lodge (803 E. Highway 20)

 - August 29 in O’Neill at the Holt County Courthouse Annex Meeting Room (204 N 4th Street)

 - September 12 in McCook at the Keystone Events Center (Third Floor) (402 Norris Ave.)